To set up each of your Linux servers for the Sensor Gateway installation, follow this procedure.

 Prerequisites

-• CA-signed certificate is preferred.
+• Certificate authority (CA) signed certificate.
+This certificate is the preferred choice.
 For more information, see Sensor Gateway Certificates.

 • Acquire a Static IP for each Sensor Gateway server.